With the holidays just around the corner, it’s time you show a little employee appreciation for the team to recognize their hard work and dedication.

 Build Your Small Business Finances All Year Long

-Celebrating your employees is a crucial part of the holidays, so think long and hard about how to integrate some of these appreciation ideas into your holiday plans.
+Celebrating your employees is a crucial part of the holidays, so think long and hard about how to integrate some of these employee appreciation ideas into your holiday plans.
 Before you do anything, however, you should make sure you’re accounting for how much holiday parties, bonuses, and gifts will cost your business.
 At Nolan Accounting Center, we can help you get your small business finances in order around the holidays so that you know exactly how much financial flexibility you have.